Can Guinea Pigs Eat Carrots? (How Much is Safe?)

 Guinea pigs can eat carrots a few times a week but stick to small quantities as a treat.
 One baby carrot or a 1-inch slice of a full-size carrot is more than enough at a time.
 If your guinea pig is not overweight and rarely fed fruit, you can offer carrots in very small amounts daily (thin slice or half a baby carrot).
 If your guinea pig is a bit chunky or if they eat other sugary foods, limit carrots to once or twice a week.

-If your guinea pig really loves carrots, use them to bond with your guinea pig instead of leaving them in the cage.
+If your guinea pig really loves carrots, you can use them to bond with your guinea pig instead of leaving them in the cage.
 Give them pieces of shredded carrot or peels by hand, or let them nibble on a larger carrot while you hold the other end.
 You can also teach them some simple tricks for added enrichment.

 Do Guinea Pigs Like Carrots?